commerce-docs/microsite-commerce-storefront/README.md

 1. Create a new branch for your changes.
 1. Make your changes.
 1. Push your changes to your fork.
-1. Create a pull request to the `development` branch of the `commerce-docs/microsite-commerce-storefront` repository.
+1. Create a pull request to the `develop` branch of the `commerce-docs/microsite-commerce-storefront` repository.
 1. Wait for the PR to be reviewed and merged.

 ## How to create a new docs page